bavanya/image_search_ML/README.md

 **Version-3:**

 Plan is to add a new feature where similar image results will be displayed whenever an image is provided for search.
+This can be done by generating description and tags of the query image and checking the similarity with the descriptions and tags of the images in the database.